Aurum Jewellers • March 31, 2026

 Lab-Grown Diamonds:

-By Aurum Jewellers · March 2026 · 8 min read
+By Aurum Designer Jewellers · March 2026 · 8 min read

 Reasons to Choose Lab-Grown

-• No risk of conflict or "blood diamond" provenance
+• No risk of conflict diamond provenance

-• Greater size for the same budget
+• You can often get a bigger stone for the same budget

 • Lacks the romance of geological rarity

-• Long-term market value entirely uncertain
+• Long-term market value is hard to predict

 At a Glance: Lab-Grown vs. Mined